simBauer/To_Glue_or_not_to_Glue/README.md

 #### UAV images

-We provide the 18 used UAV images in this repository to allow direct evaluation and visualization on them.
-The images and their information are taken from the photogrammetric UAV reconstruction from the [TUM2TWIN](https://tum2t.win/) project.
+We use a small subset of images from the photogrammetric UAV reconstruction from the [TUM2TWIN](https://tum2t.win/) project.
 The full datset is available [here](https://zenodo.org/records/14899378) and is subject to [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).
 The associated publication is:

 > Anders, K., Wang, J., Wysocki, O., Huang, X., & Liu, S. (2025).
 UAV Laser Scanning and Photogrammetry of TUM Downtown Campus (1.1.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.14899378

 #### Car images

 The 343 car-based images for our second dataset were provided by the company [3D Mapping Solutions]("https://www.3d-mapping.de/").
-We publish them with their permission subject to [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) here: <a href="Add the download link">Mobile Mapping Images of TUM main campus</a> © 2025 by <a href="https://www.3d-mapping.de/">3D Mapping Solutions</a> is licensed under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY-NC-SA 4.0</a>.
-In order to use the car images dataset for evaluation, please download the images from the link and paste them in the [respective folder](/data/tum_facade/car/).
+We make them available with their permission under the followig license: Mobile Mapping Images of TUM main campus © 2025 by <a href="https://www.3d-mapping.de/">3D Mapping Solutions</a> is licensed under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY-NC-SA 4.0</a>.

 ## Run instructions